 There are a number of examples in the Bible.
 For example, we read about the death of Stephen in Acts 7:55 “But he, being full of the Holy Ghost, looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God.”
 What did he see?
 He saw heaven on earth.
-This is also happened on the mount of transfiguration.
-The disciples saw Jesus transformed and Moses and Elijah appearing with him.
+This also happened on the mount of transfiguration when the disciples saw Jesus transformed and Moses and Elijah appearing with him.
 They saw a cloud envelope them and the voice of God coming out of the cloud.
 It was heaven appearing on earth!
 John, who was there said in John 1:14, “We beheld His glory.”
 In 2 Peter 1:16, Peter said, that “We were eyewitnesses of His majesty.”

-When God’s glory is revealed, there is often a manifestation angels.
+When God’s glory is revealed, there is often a manifestation of angels.
 For example, the servant of Elisha saw chariots of fire and angels when God opened his spiritual eyes.
 When Jacob had a dream about the “house of God being the gate of heaven,” he saw a ladder with angels ascending and descending on it.
-(Genesis 28:12) There are many other examples of this throughout the Bible.
+(Genesis 28:12) There are also other examples of this throughout the Bible.

 The glory often manifests as a cloud, wind or fire.
 In 2 Chronicles 5:14 we read that “the house was filled with a cloud…” On the mount of transfiguration, the disciples saw a cloud enveloping Jesus.
-When Jesus ascending into heaven, He was taken up in a cloud.
+When Jesus ascended into heaven, He was taken up in a cloud.
 This is a frequent occurrence in modern church history.
 For example during the Asuza street revival, a glory cloud appeared in the services which was so thick that the children used to play hide and seek in this cloud.
 When this happened, there was often a great manifestation of miracles.

 On the day of Pentecost there was also the manifestation of a mighty rushing wind.
 In the Old Testament, Elijah ascended into heaven in a chariot of fire.
 In Hebrews 1:17 we read that the God makes His “angels spirits and His ministers a flame of fire.”
 In 2 Chronicles 5:14 we read that “the house was filled with a cloud…”